 #4: You are afraid to celebrate your wins.

 Have you ever sold something online?
 It's super exhilarating, and you want to go tell somebody because you are oozing with the sunshine with the rays of goodness.
 So you call up one of your friends, and they don't sound all that thrilled for you.
 And now you're embarrassed that you've bragged about your accomplishment and put off your friend.
 Suddenly that win feels a lot less sweet and quitting starts feeling like a great option.

 I want you to consider this in another light.
 The ability to work and make money is a gift!
 God is our business partner, and He is giving us the opportunity to experience this success.
 If your sister gave you a present, you wouldn't hide it or be ashamed.
 The same goes for what you do in your business.
 Be proud and thankful for your efforts and results.

-Not everyone is going to be excited with you.
+Not everyone is going to be excited for you.
 Don't let that dim your light.
-People have a hard time relating to success, but an easy time relating to misery.
+People have a hard time relating to success but an easy time relating to misery.
 This isn't the time to resort to quitting.
-It's the time to stand confidently and puff your chest a bit.
+It's time to stand confidently and puff your chest a bit.

 I know the feeling of finally having the confidence to relay your success to friends and family proudly and their response to just be…lackluster.
 It's disappointing but no reason to feel any less pride in what you've done.
 Release your expectations of getting accolades and pats on the back.
 You don't need that to keep moving forward.

 Except you're not getting a whole lot done.
 Maybe you feel like a chicken with their head cut off.
 You're moving at top speed but don't have much to show for it.
 Well, It's because you're moving.
 But you're not doing the things that help you to grow.